Kentik - Network Observability

 Real User Monitoring

-Real User Monitoring (RUM) is used to monitor and measure the end-user experience when using the applications the business depends on.
-These applications include things like the customer relationship management (e.g., Salesforce), collaboration tools (e.g., Slack, Microsoft Teams) and social media platforms (e.g., YouTube, Facebook).
+Real User Monitoring (RUM) monitors and measures the end-user experience when using the applications the business depends on.
+These applications include things like customer relationship management (e.g., Salesforce), collaboration tools (e.g., Slack, Microsoft Teams), and social media platforms (e.g., YouTube, Facebook).
 RUM uses application-based monitoring (usually JavaScript) or browser plugins to look at the actual performance that users are experiencing.
-Usually this is available on a per-transaction basis, and includes telemetry on bottlenecks that may be due to browser CPU or RAM overload.
+Usually, this is available on a per-transaction basis and includes telemetry on bottlenecks that may be due to browser CPU or RAM overload.

 Digital Experience Monitoring Use Cases

-DEM and synthetic monitoring technologies can be applied to solve a variety of application and network infrastructure problems, reduce costs, and improve visibility into network and application performance.
+DEM and synthetic monitoring technologies can be applied to solve various application and network infrastructure problems, reduce costs, and improve visibility into network and application performance.
 Key use cases include:

 • Finding and fixing application or network issues before they impact users.

-• Benchmarking and baselining the performance of applications, APIs, websites and networks across a variety of variables, such as performance across different time-frames and geographies, or performance against peers or industry standards.
+• Benchmarking and baselining the performance of applications, APIs, websites, and networks across various variables, such as performance across different time-frames and geographies or performance against peers or industry standards.

 • Holding vendors and service providers accountable by monitoring performance and availability versus SLAs (service level agreements).